nixworks/public/news/2013/03/29/index.md

 ##### Pakistan
 ### [A Pakistani lawyer throws a shoe at the former President Pervez Musharraf at the Sindh High Court, as Musharraf successfully extends his bail on charges of conspiracy to murder and sacking judges. ](/news/2013/03/29/a-pakistani-lawyer-throws-a-shoe-at-the-former-president-pervez-musharraf-at-the-sindh-high-court-as-musharraf-successfully-extends-his-bai.md)
-_Context: Pervez Musharraf, bail, president, Sindh High Court, conspiracy to murder, Pakistan_
+_Context: Pakistan, Pervez Musharraf, bail, conspiracy to murder, Sindh High Court, president_

 ##### Sri Lanka
 ### [Several people are injured in Sri Lanka's largest city Colombo when Buddhist monks lead hundreds of people to attack a Muslim owned clothing warehouse. ](/news/2013/03/29/several-people-are-injured-in-sri-lanka-s-largest-city-colombo-when-buddhist-monks-lead-hundreds-of-people-to-attack-a-muslim-owned-clothing.md)